m-mead/dotfiles/qmk/README.md

 make dep
 ```

-## Building keyboard firmware
+Run `make` to build the firmware.

-Run `make` to build and run the container.
+This step will use `docker-compose` to build the Docker image, mount the `qmk_firmware` repo, and compile the firmware.

 ```shell
 make